 Sep 9, 2021 JavaScript

-How to compare two dates in JavaScript
+How to compare two arrays regardless of order in JavaScript

-In this Article we will go through how to compare two dates only using single line of code in JavaScript.
+In this Article we will go through how to compare two arrays regardless of order only using single line of code in JavaScript.
 This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.

 Let's define this short function:

-const compare = (a, b) => a.getTime() > b.getTime();
+const isEqual = (a, b) => JSON.stringify(a.sort()) === JSON.stringify(b.sort());